 More details about the signatures

 The download files have detached gpg signatures (same file name, with '.asc' added).
-These provide a slight amount of security against tampering on the WEB server, (very slight because the keys are currently self-signed).
+These provide a security against tampering on the WEB server or in transit while downloading.

 You can then check the signature on any file by downloading the parallel .asc file and using, e.g.: